gavinwade12/ecLogger/README.md

 ## Why

 Subarus..
 Programming..
 Data..
 Something new to learn..
 I'm a nerd.
 I would also like a few-seconds warning before my WRX blows up.
+Plus, this gave me a reason to finally buy a touchscreen for my Raspberry Pi.

 ## How

 ecLogger is written in [Go](https://go.dev/) and uses [Fyne](https://fyne.io/) for the GUI layer.
 This allows it to run just about anywhere.
+I currently run it on a Raspberry Pi 3 Model B.

 ## Building